-Well, this is not a PractiTest specific question, but it is an important question anyway.
-The size of your tests and also they way you structure them will help you to make better use (and re-use) of them and it will also contribute in helping your testers to perform their work better.
+Well, this is not a PractiTest-specific question, but it is an important question anyway.
+The size of your tests and also the way you structure them will help you to make better use (and re-use) of them and it will also contribute to helping your testers perform better in their work.

 There is no one-size fits all approach to testing.
 The approach you will take depends on many factors, such as the application you are testing, the development approach followed by your team, the subject matter knowledge of your testers, and many other things that may point towards a specific approach or another.

 Still, there are some best practices that will help most testing teams in most testing approaches.